cronvel/terminal-kit/documentation.md

 * TAB: use the auto-completion feature (if `options.autoComplete` is set)

 Additional keys are used when the auto-completion displays its menu (see [.singleLineMenu()](#ref.singleLineMenu) for details).

+All those key are customization through the *keyBindings* options.
+Available actions are:

+* submit: submit the input field (default: ENTER and KP_ENTER)
+* cancel: cancel the input field (default: ESC, the input field should be cancelable)
+* backDelete: delete one character backward (default: BACKSPACE)
+* delete: delete one character (default: DELETE)
+* backward: move the cursor one character backward (default: LEFT)
+* forward: move the cursor one character forward (default: RIGHT)
+* historyPrevious: use the previous history entry (default: UP)
+* historyNext: use the next history entry (default: DOWN)
+* startOfInput: move the cursor at the begining of input (default: HOME)
+* endOfInput: move the cursor at the end of input (default: END)
+* autoComplete: auto-complete the input (default: TAB)

 It returns an EventEmitter object featuring some functions to control things during the input process: